KOKO1904/cka_study_exercises/workloads_scheduling/workloads_scheduling.md

   - Image: busybox
   - Labels: service=auth
   - Requirement:
-    - Should tolerate the role=admin:NoExecute taint on the master node and be able to run there.
+    - Should tolerate the role=admin:NoExecute taint on the controlplane node and be able to run there.

 - **logger**
   - Image: busybox